-Purdue, manufacturer of the controversial opioid OxyContin, settled a lawsuit brought by the Oklahoma Attorney General for $270 million.
+Purdue, the manufacturer of the controversial opioid OxyContin, settled a lawsuit brought by the Oklahoma Attorney General for $270 million.
 A detailed article on the nature of the landmark settlement is available here.

 A suit filed by Oklahoma Attorney General Mike Hunter against Purdue Pharma alleged the drug manufacturer—through aggressive marketing of OxyContin—fueled the opioid crisis in the U.S. and declared that deceptive claims severely downplayed the risk of addiction.
 AG Hunter sought $20 billion dollars against Purdue, Teva Pharmaceuticals, and Johnson & Johnson.